Gloria Bromell Tinubu: Political career

 Entering politics in Georgia, Bromell Tinubu was elected in 1993 to a four-year term on the Atlanta City Council representing Council District 12.
 She was appointed to the Georgia Board of Education by Governor Roy Barnes in 2000.
 She was later elected as a Democrat to the Georgia General Assembly (HD-60 Georgia General Assembly), where she served on its committees for intra-governmental relations, interstate cooperation, and small business/job creation.
 Previously she was a candidate for Atlanta mayor in 1997 and 2001.

+In the 2016 cycle, Bromell Tinubu was an "early endorser" of Bernie Sanders's presidential bid, who had previously fundraised and campaigned for her in her 2014 bid.
+She was part of the Women for Bernie discussion led by former Ohio State Senator Nina Turner, and she served as chair for SC Women for Bernie.

+In February 2019, during the 2020 cycle, Bromell Tinubu endorsed Marianne Williamson and announced that she would be working as her national senior advisor and South Carolina state director.
+In late April 2019, Bromell Tinubu stated she was no longer working for the campaign after announcing her 2020 Senate bid against Senator Lindsey Graham, prompting the search for a replacement.

 In 2021, she co-authored The Georgia Way: How to Win Elections with Ray McClendon, Steven Rosenfeld, and Mike Hersh.

 2012 congressional campaign

 Having joined the Democratic Party in South Carolina, in 2012 Bromell Tinubu ran for the Democratic nomination in the newly created 7th congressional district.

 Having returned to South Carolina, she entered state politics.
 In 2012, she ran as a Democrat for Congress in South Carolina's newly established 7th congressional district against state representative Ted Vick and Myrtle Beach attorney Preston Brittain.
 Vick dropped out of the race prior to the primary.
 She had won the Democratic primary for the district seat with 73% of the votes.
 She is the first African-American woman in South Carolina to win her party's nomination for Congress.

 The South Carolina Election Commission declared Bromell Tinubu as the primary winner, but a judge ruled that the votes cast for Vick had to be counted.
 That dropped her percentage of the vote total below the 50 percent threshold needed to win the primary.
 Two weeks later, she beat Brittain in a primary runoff with 73 percent of the vote.
-Brittain had the endorsement of key Democratic leaders, including U.S. Rep. Jim Clyburn and former Gov. Jim Hodges.
+Brittain had the endorsement of key Democratic leaders, including U.S. Rep. Jim Clyburn and former governor Jim Hodges.

 Bromell Tinubu lost the election to Republican Tom Rice; he carried 56 percent of the votes to her 44 percent.
+In 2025, a journalist noted that this race was "the closest a Democrat has gotten to winning the 7th District since South Carolina gained it back following the 2010 census".